Reducing Your Risk of Genital Herpes

 - Avoid risky behaviors, such as unprotected or anonymous sex.

-- Know your status and your partner's.
-Openly discuss sexually transmitted diseases (STD)s.
+Know your status and your partner's status.
+Openly discuss

-- Behavioral counseling may be advised if you are a sexually active person at increased risk for infection.
+- Behavioral counseling may be advised if you are a sexually active person who engages in risky sexual practices.

 - Talk to your doctor about your risk factors and any concerns you have about STDs.